open-quantum-safe/liboqs-rust/README.md

 ## Versioning

-The version numbers follow the upstream `liboqs` versions, but with a twist.
-The `liboqs` version `0.7.2` gets released as the `oqs` and `oqs-sys` version `0.7.2xx` series.
-This allows us to release patch versions of the Rust bindings as `0.7.201`, `0.7.202`, and so on.
+Releases up to and including release `0.9.0` of `oqs` and `oqs-sys` followed the `liboqs` versioning 1-on-1.
+**Starting from release `0.9.0`, this is no longer guaranteed.**
+These crates will now receive version bumps as necessary.
+We will include the version number of `liboqs` that is distributed by `liboqs-sys` in the version number of `liboqs-sys` as `0.9.0+liboqs-0.9.0`.

 ## Pre-requisites

 `oqs-sys` depends on the [liboqs](https://github.com/open-quantum-safe/liboqs) C library.
-It will build `liboqs` automatically.
+It will build `liboqs` automatically with the default-enabled `vendored` feature.
+See below for more information.

 ## Contents

 This crate provides unsafe `ffi` bindings in the `oqs-sys` crate, and safe wrappers are offered via the `oqs` crate.
-The rendered rustdoc documentation can be [found here](https://open-quantum-safe.github.io/liboqs-rust/oqs/)
+The rendered Rustdoc documentation can be [found here](https://open-quantum-safe.github.io/liboqs-rust/oqs/)

 ## Usage